disastrid/instruments_lab/docs/_research/absurd-music-design.md

 ##### Workshop structure and resources

 The Unuseless Music Design Hackathon partecipation fee is £15.
-Instructions will follows on the money transfer methods.
+Instructions will follow on the money transfer methods.
 The money collected will be used to buy materials to be used during the workshop.
 The tools provided to the participants will include:

 - digital fabrication tools (2D design tools - laser cutter)
 - traditional workshop tools